Lat (cartoonist): After The Kampung Boy

 In 1997, after 27 years of living in Kuala Lumpur, Lat moved back to Ipoh with his family.
 Aside from retreating slightly from the cartooning scene, he wanted to be close to his old kampung and let his children experience life in a small town or village; he had married in 1977, and the couple have four children—two daughters and two sons.
 Lat said that raising his children has helped him cope with the pressures of his fame and made him realise that he might be losing touch with the new generation of Malaysians who have different tastes in cartoons.
 His wife helps him in his work, scanning his completed cartoons and emailing them to the newspaper offices in Kuala Lumpur.
 Lat still draws with his usual pens and inks, avoiding the use of computers except to read his emails.
+In 1999, he set up his official website called Lat House (www.lathouse.com.my), however, the website went defunct in 2004.
+From August to September 2003, Lat exhibited 59 of his works on aviation at the Kuala Lumpur International Airport (KLIA), in Sepang, Selangor in an exhibition called Lat@KLIA.
+The exhibition's objective was to provide a chance for KLIA passengers and visitors to enjoy his unique perspective of the airport since it started operations.
+Lat released his coffee table book, Lat: The Early Series on 27 April 2009.
+Published by the NSTP through its Resources Centre, the 204-page hardcover contains his selected works that compiled into 8 categories as well as his never before seen photos and personal items.
 In 2011–12, he is to join other artists from around the world in Italy for the Civitella Ranieri Fellowship programme.
 During their one-month stay, they are encouraged to share ideas in an environment fostered to stimulate their creativity.